TomasMokry/PROJECT_03/README.md

 # Create a virtual environment:
 python3 -m venv tutorial-env

-# Activate it in Linux:
+source tutorial-env/bin/activate     # Activate it in Linux

-source tutorial-env/bin/activate
-# Activate it in Windows:
+tutorial-env\Scripts\activate.bat    # Activate it in Windows
-tutorial-env\Scripts\activate.bat

-# Deactivate it
+deactivate                           # Deactivate it
-deactivate

 $ pip3 --version                     # checking the manager version
 $ pip3 install -r requirements.txt   # insall all libraries
 ```
 ## **How to run the project**